zimula/PyThoN/revision/readme.md

 9. Graphics:
     - gui for HUMAN VS. CAR COMING SOON
     - for now, there's a test in testVisual.py.
-    - Had to brush up on some thing.
+    - Had to brush up on some things.
     - simple list display, with append and pop() visualized.
     - must add input window to remove specific item from list.
+    - code will be modified to deal with human vs vehicle experiment
     <img src='warehouse.PNG'></img>